 - child protection files are maintained as set out in Annex C of KCSiE - appropriate safer recruitment policies in accordance with Part three of KCSiE are in place, embedded and effective and, - where reasonably possible, schools and colleges hold more than one emergency contact number for each pupil or student.
 This goes beyond the legal minimum.
-It is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern - Governing bodies and proprietors should ensure an appropriate senior member of Child Protection Policy September 2022 staff, from the school or college leadership team, is appointed to the role of DSL.
-It is not appropriate for the proprietor to be the DSL.
+It is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern is not appropriate for the proprietor to be the DSL.
 The DSL should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role holder's job description.